graphql/graphql-scalars/scalars/contributed/jakobmerrild/long.md

 # Input coercion

-For input both `number` and `string` shall be accepted so long as the `string` is a base-10 representation of a valid value within the range.
+For input `number` values shall be accepted so long as they fall within the range represented by the spec.

 These are valid examples: